dusk-network/plonk/docs/notes-snark.md

 to our SNARK system is an output of a program.
-We will also show how SNARKs satisfy the fundamental features of zero knowledge.
+We will also show how SNARKs satisfy the fundamental properties of zero knowledge.
 Namely:
 Completeness, Soundess and Zero
 Knowledge.
 Completeness is the verifier convinced that the claims